EternityX/WindowsProcessManipulation/README.md

-A small *unfinished* class for dealing with Windows processes
+Some *unfinished* stuff for dealing with Windows processes

 ## TODO
 - IAT/EAT manipulation
-- Seperate PE stuff into its own class
 - Lots and lots of cleanup